ycarowr/SpaceMarine/README.md

 I wanted as well to apply the appropriated [design patterns](https://github.com/ycarowr/Unity-Design-Pattern) to the common problems I would have during the development.
 Because its super easy to do, they are very well documented everywhere!

-All of it respecting perfectly the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles of [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) and maybe doing some TDD too.
+All of it respecting perfectly the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles of [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) and maybe doing some TDD too ... (maybe).

 As you can tell this point, as I progressed over time, I've found more things to do in my life and I couldn't keep the same excitement as I had at the beginning.
 The project definitely doesn't have the "best ofs", but in my point of view its good enough to be maintainable and extendable, the code is also enough clean and organized, I have implemented a few patterns for common problems and I tried to respect SOLID as much as possible, but for sure someone can find mistakes here and there.
 In my defense, a few facts have to be taken into account: this is a project done in a few months during my free time on the weekends, early mornings or evenings after working 8h and with no hopes to make money from it.
 It was all for learning purposes.